-Editor’s Note: In gearing up for the announcement of the Top Destinations for Indie Travelers in 2013 on Janary 3, we thought it would be fun to republish all the top destination articles from the past 5 years.
+Editor’s Note: In gearing up for the announcement of the Top Destinations for Indie Travelers in 2014 on Janary 2, we thought it would be fun to republish all the top destination articles since we started doing this in 2008.
 Here is the very first of its kind that we published, way back on January 7, 2008.

 BootsnAll.com, the website for independent travelers, announces its Top 10 Destinations for 2008.
 The writers and editors of this global travel information and resource site have compiled ten great destinations that combine history and culture with value for travelers who prefer to arrange their own trips and challenge themselves in the most fascinating places in the world.

 You’ll read a lot about “hot” destinations at any given time, and often by the time you’ve read about a place that means it’s suddenly overrun by visitors and its prices are rising while its quality is waning.
 We’ve done our best to include destinations that are timely but also should be solid choices for years to come.

 One of the nicest European cities of all is actually in South America.
 After its currency collapse in 2003, this gorgeous place got embarrassingly cheap for foreigners, but that won’t go on forever, so don’t wait too long.
 Vegetarians may find beef-obsessed Argentina a bit challenging.
 It won’t be a deal-breaker, though, as this cosmopolitan city has something for everyone, including a diverse nightlife scene that usually goes until dawn or later.
 Brush up on your Español before you go – it will help you experience the city more completely.